Avijeetmishra/Mining-Association-Rules/Readme.md

 Homework 2: Mining Association Rules from Gene Expression Data

-Discription: In this homework, we implemented the Apriori algorithm to find all frequent itemsets.
+Description: In this homework, we implemented the Apriori algorithm to find all frequent itemsets.
 And based on these frequency sets , we generated Association rules which satisfy the given queries.

 To directly execute the code, go to "Homework2\Code\WindowsFormsApplication2\WindowsFormsApplication2\bin\Debug" and run "WindowsFormsApplication2.exe".